 A defect in manufacturing usually refers to a product that is inadvertently produced incorrectly.
 There is no intention to produce the product this way, it was committed in error.
 The defect may have occurred while the item was being produced or in the supply line, such as shipping or at the dealership.

 Products with an inherent design defect mean they were manufactured as specified, but the actual item is dangerous.
 In either of these cases, a car manufacturer may be liable for releasing the vehicle or its part into the marketplace.

 Additionally, a car manufacturer may have to answer to faulty marketing on a product that then causes harm to the public.
 This may be seen in a deficient instruction manual or warnings brochure that someone adheres to and is subsequently injured.

-Contact a Newton Car Accident Lawyer
+Contact an Iowa Car Accident Lawyer

-If you or someone you know was injured as a result of a faulty vehicle or car part, you should contact a Newton car accident lawyer.
-The Newton car accident lawyers at Walker, Billingsley & Bair have been helping protect Iowans from defect products for years.
+If you or someone you know was injured as a result of a faulty vehicle or car part, you should contact a car accident lawyer.
+The lawyers at Walker, Billingsley & Bair have been helping protect Iowans from defect products for years.
 Check out our free eBook: The Legal Insider’s Guide to Iowa Car Accidents: 7 Secrets to Not Ruin Your Case then give us a call at (888) 435-9886.